-Astley Youth Band has expanded so that the Astley Youth Band umbrella now includes the original Astley Youth Band, Astley Training Band, Astley Unlimited Band and Astley Unlimited Choir.
+Since then, however, the organisation has grown and diversified.
+The Astley Youth Band Organisation has expanded and now includes the original Astley Youth Band, as well as Astley Training Band, Astley Unlimited Band and Astley Unlimited Choir.
 The organisation caters for all.

-The band has enjoyed many, many tours to places such as France, Luxembourg, Germany & Holland, Ireland (2008), Ayr in Scotland (2009), Northern Ireland (2010), Annan in Scotland (2011), Gosforth in Cumbria (2012) to celebrate the Queen's Diamond Jubilee, the Isle of Man (2013), the Isle of Arran (2015), Ayr in Scotland(2017) and to Jersey in 2019.
+The band has also enjoyed many tours to places such as France, Luxembourg, Germany & Holland, Ireland (2008), Ayr (2009 & 2017), Northern Ireland (2010), Annan (2011), Gosforth in Cumbria (2012) to celebrate the Queen's Diamond Jubilee, the Isle of Man (2013 & 2024), the Isle of Arran (2015) and to Jersey in 2019.

 Astley Youth Band has successfully competed in the Youth Section of the North West Counties Brass Band Association Championships coming first three times in 2005, 2007 and 2008.